The fall and rise of Marwan Barghouti

 As he walked from the Maariv bridge, closing in on the restaurant, Ibrahim Hassouna fired at the diners inside, shattering the glass door and windows.
 Two grenades thrown into the fleeing crowd fell as duds to the floor but, once his gun jammed, Hassouna drew his knife.
 He killed two civilians and stabbed a police officer to death by the time Israeli security forces shot him.

-Marwan Barghouti was a charismatic lieutenant and potential successor to Yasser Arafat, who led resistance from the streets of Gaza and the West Bank through the 1990s before becoming a supporter of the two-state solution presented by the Oslo Accords.
-Israeli security services regarded him as the ‘chief of staff of the Intifada’ for his leadership of militant forces.
+Marwan Barghouti, a charismatic lieutenant and potential successor to Yasser Arafat, led resistance efforts in Gaza and the West Bank throughout the 1990s before endorsing the two-state solution outlined in the Oslo Accords.
+Dubbed the ‘chief of staff of the Intifada’ by Israeli security services, he was recognised for his influential leadership of militant forces.
 Barghouti had long denied that he was a commander of the Al-Aqsa Brigades but, to Israeli intelligence, the phone call on the night of the Sea Food Market attack firmly established his involvement with the group.

-Imprisoned for his connection to terror attacks during the Second Intifada, Barghouti has been an inescapable shadow over discussions about the future of Palestine and Israel for over two decades.
+Since his imprisonment for ties to terror attacks during the Second Intifada, Barghouti has remained a central figure in debates over Palestine’s future.
 He consistently tops polls on the question of succession once Mahmoud Abbas, the 88-year-old leader of the Palestinian Authority, leaves office.
-He has been cited by many figures, including Jimmy Carter and Desmond Tutu, as a ‘Palestinian Mandela’, who could assemble disparate political groups as the core of an independent Palestine.
+Many figures, including Jimmy Carter and Desmond Tutu, have cited him as a ‘Palestinian Mandela’, who could assemble disparate political groups as the core of an independent Palestine.
 On the Israeli right, however, Barghouti’s associations with terror delegitimise any claim he might have to lead.
-‘Calling Barghouti a leader and parliamentarian is like calling Assad a paediatrician’, Benjamin Netanyahu said in 2017, in reference to the Syrian president’s earlier role as a doctor.
+‘Calling Barghouti a leader and parliamentarian is like calling Assad a paediatrician’, Benjamin Netanyahu said in 2017, in reference to the Syrian president’s medical background.

 After the 7 October massacre, and the drastic failure to predict Hamas’ attack, Netanyahu is particularly wary of his own fraught history with the release of Palestinian prisoners.
 In 2011 Israel released Yahya Sinwar, the military leader of Hamas, along with 1,025 other prisoners, in exchange for Gilad Shalit, an Israel Defence Forces (IDF) soldier kidnapped in 2006.
 Despite hopes that he had moderated his stance, Sinwar orchestrated the 7 October attacks in which over 1,200 Israelis were murdered and 253 hostages were taken.
 ‘Sinwar was treated in Israel for brain cancer and went back and did a second Holocaust,’ Liran Berman, whose twin brothers were kidnapped from a kibbutz near the Gaza border, told me – referring to surgery Sinwar received during his imprisonment.
 ‘I’m not very hopeful that Barghouti will lead the Palestinian people to a better future.’